How We Grow.

 – teaching from the Bible from one of our teaching team

 – opportunity to ask questions via an online tool and for the teacher to respond to those

 – time to connect with others, either in person or on video.

 Our evening gatherings at 5pm on a Sunday typically include

-– Communion once a month, where we share in a physical reminder of the necessity of Jesus’ death and resurrection
+– Communion, where we share in a physical reminder of the necessity of Jesus’ death and resurrection

 – small groups for Bible study, prayer, connection and encouragement